 This is a gum tree.
 The Mayas would use it's sap to make chewing gum to clean their teeth.

 Next we drove to the jungle where we were rigged up with straps and clips and a super high-tech piece of wood with a hole cut into that they called a "break".
 We climbed the steepest ricketiest (is that a word?) tower ever.
 It was 75 feet tall, straight up.
+This is a gum tree.
+The Mayas would use it's sap to make chewing gum to clean their teeth.

 This is our "oops we forgot to take a picture, run and do it quick" attemp at getting a picture of the tower.
 That darn thumb...but you get the idea.